mazavr/django-social-auth/README.rst

 Differences from original version:

-- If you use FaceBook on two sites, you may create two different apps and use it.
+- If you use FaceBook on two sites and you are using one user DB, you may create two different apps and use it.

 ------------